apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Data loader parse time](../tutorials/img/tutorial-batch-data-loader-04.png "Data loader parse time")

-Click `Next: ...` twice to go past the `Transform` and `Filter` steps, you do not need to enter anything there and applying ingestion times transforms and filters is out of scope of this tutorial.
+Click `Next: ...` twice to go past the `Transform` and `Filter` steps.
+You do not need to enter anything there and applying ingestion time transforms and filters are out of scope of this tutorial.

 In the `Configure schema` step, you can configure which dimensions (and metrics) will be ingested into Druid.
 This is exactly what the data will appear like in Druid once it is ingested.